albaintor/integration-kodi/README.md

 - Simple commands (more can be added) : video menu, toggle fullscreen, zoom in/out, increase/decrease aspect ratio, toggle subtitles, subtitles delay minus/plus, audio delay minus/plus

-Supported commands for Remote entity :
+### Supported commands for Remote entity
 - Send command : commands are sent as KB keymap commands in JSON RPC (see [Kodi keyboard map](https://github.com/xbmc/xbmc/blob/master/system/keymaps/keyboard.xml) for the list of available commands)
 - Send command sequence (same commands as above)
+- Support for the repeat, hold, delay parameters
-- Simple commands (same as media player + media player commands)
+- Simple commands : the same as media player simple commands, with the addition of the other media player commands

 ## Usage